 - Overtime during the night (10:00 pm to 6:00 am) on a weekly day off or holiday: 350% of regular rate.

-Employees in Laos are entitled to 6 public holidays as stipulated by the Labor Law, with foreign workers being entitled to leave on the national day of their country.
+Employees in Laos are entitled to the following public holidays as stipulated by the Labor Law.
+Foreigners working in Laos are entitled to leave on the national day of their home country.

 - National Day: December 2 (1 day)